berkeracir/ceng501/project/README.md

     </tr>
 </table>

 In the paper, there are no information about the depth of the network, number of the layers, layout of the layers, number of the layers, number of the hidden neurons in LSTM or Dense layers, training such as learning rate, optimizer, epochs, batch size, loss curves etc. Scaled Exponential Linear Unit (SELU) [2] is used as an activation function in order to avoid vanishing gradient problem.
-SELU can be seen in *Equation 7*, $\alpha\approx 1.6733$ and $\lambda\approx 1.0507$ .
+SELU can be seen in *Equation 7*, **α ≈ 1.6733** and **λ ≈ 1.0507**.

 <table style="margin-left:auto; margin-right:auto">
     <tr>